The Single Public Service Pension Scheme (Single Scheme) started on 1 January 2013.

 - a pension and lump sum amount (‘referable amount’) accrue each year

 - minimum pension age for most members is linked to the state pension age.
-This is age 66 years currently, rising to 67 in 2021 and 68 in 2028
+This is age 66 years currently, rising to 67 and 68 in line with state pension changes

 - compulsory retirement at age 70

 - pension increases are linked to the Consumer Price Index